 It has been seven years, one month and 27 days since the UK construction industry was changed forever by the fire at Grenfell Tower.
 That tragedy, which claimed the lives of 72 people, was quickly recognised at the time as a watershed in how we design and construct tall buildings.

-On Wednesday we will finally get an answer in the form of the final report from the Grenfell Inquiry.
+On Wednesday we will finally get some answers in the form of the final report from the Grenfell Inquiry.
 Ordered the day after the 14 June 2017 blaze by then prime minister Theresa May, the inquiry has been split into two phases overseen by chairman Sir Martin Moore-Bick.
 The first, looking into the events on the night of the fire, was followed by a report published in 2019.
 The second phase, which will be the subject of next week’s report, assessed the causes of the disaster and the role of construction firms, product manufacturers and government policy.

 >> See also: Grenfell Tower Inquiry’s final report to be published on 4 September